schultzm/havic/README.md

     cd havic
     . install.sh

-The process will take up to 30 minutes and verbose output will be printed to screen during the install.
+The installation process will take up to 30 minutes and verbose output will be printed to screen during the install.
 If the installation fails, read the screen output and traceback to the error.
 Submit installation issues to github.

 ## Usage

 ### Quickstart

-After installing, the most basic usage of havic is to type `havic` on the command line and hit enter/return.
+After installing, activate the `havic` conda environment containing by doing `conda activate havic_env` the most basic usage of `havic` is to type `havic` on the command line and hit enter/return.
 If the install has worked correctly, the user should see:

 ```{bash}
 usage: havic [-h]  ...